tomtombombadil/PocketCurator/README.md

 That starts the WebDAV server and points it to my ROMs collection.
 I also does two VERY important things: it sets what port the WebDAV server communicates on, and it sets the server to READ-ONLY.
 That means no one can delete your ROMs or do nasty things to your PC.
 All they can do is copy files.

 Next we have to talk about how to organize your ROMs in that folder you pointed to.
 Pocket Curator ASSUMES (I know, I know, ass-u-me...) that your ROMs are stored in the same type of folder tree as they are on your device.
 Some allowances are made for the slight differences between Batocera, Knulli, Rocknix, dArkOS, and AmberELEC.
 But the point is: you should have them stored in folders named like the system folders on your sd card.
-(In other words: gba for Game Boy Advance, nes for Nintendo Entertainment System, mame for MAME, etc.) Pocket Curator will try to guess when there are more than one option For example: is it tg16 or pcengine?
+(In other words: gba for Game Boy Advance, nes for Nintendo Entertainment System, mame for MAME, etc.) Pocket Curator will try to guess when there are more than one option.
+For example: is it tg16 or pcengine?
 Is it genesis or megadrive?
+Pocket Curator looks at your set region and where you already have ROMs, and puts the games in the right places.

 Chances are, you already have your ROMs sorted into folders like this with the scraped files and gameslist.xml files already because this is where you copy your files onto your sd card from.
 So if that's the case, you're ready to go!
 Point rclone at that roms folder and your WebDAV server is ready for Pocket Curator to copy games like a champ!